WSU-kduncan/cicd-drwbowen/README.md

 - To run the container I used the command "docker run -dit -p 8080:80 website".
 ### View the Project
 - to view the project I went into powershell and found my ipv4 address which is 192.168.1.118, so I then went into my browser and typed 192.168.1.118:8080 which specifies the ip address and the port that the project is being put out on and it showed me my simple html file that I have created for this project.
+## PART 2
+### Create a DockerHub Public Repo
+- To create the public repo you first have to create your DockerHub account, then click the repositories link at the top center of the screen.
+After that you click the create repository button, name the repo and hit create.